gtxaspec/wz_mini_hacks/README.md

 ### v3/PANv2 devices ONLY

 Run whatever firmware you want on your v3/PANv2 and have root access to the device.
 This is in early stages of testing, use CAUTION if you are unsure of what you are doing.
 No support whatsoever is offered with this release.

-**Do not contact the manufacturer for information or support, they will not be able to assist you!**
+**Do not contact the manufacturer for information or support, they will not be able to assist or advise you!**

+## Important matters related to security
+Using this project can potentially expose your device to the open internet depending on the configuration of your network.
+You alone are reponsible for the configuration and security of your network, make sure you are aware of the risks involved before using.

 ### Related Projects:
 * wz_mini_debian: run full debian in a chroot, on the camera!